-Liabilities have been assessed on an actuarial basis using the projected unit method, an estimate of the pensions that will be payable in future years dependent upon assumptions about mortality rates, salary levels, etc.
+Liabilities have been assessed on an actuarial basis using the projected unit method, an estimate of the pensions that will be payable in future years dependent upon assumptions about mortality rates, salary levels. etc.

-It is expected that a standard roll-forward process to produce the asset and liability values which have a potential inaccuracy of up to 2-3% per year since the last triannual valuation date of 31 March 2019.
-Hence at 2022, there are three years uncertainty for our fund, resulting in around 6-9% maximum potential inaccuracy in the accounting results.
+It is expected that a standard roll-forward process to produce the asset and liability values which have a potential inaccuracy of up to 2-3% per year for each year since the last triannual valuation date.
+The latest triannual review of the assets and liabilities was undertaken as at 31 March 2022 and so there is one year of uncertainty for our fund in the period between year end and the publication of the final audited accounts and a maximum 3% potential inaccuracy in the accounting results.
 It is not necessarily expected that the uncertainty would work in the same direction each year and the impact could be lower than 2% per year in many cases.